-After a drive of about 2 Hrs, we Reached to the Heritage City of MYSORE.
+A great drive of about 2 Hrs resulted in arriving to the Heritage City of MYSORE.

 We directly went to Mysore Palace , it is one of the most visited places in India.
 It is the residence of the Royal Family of Mysore (Wadiyar Dynasty) and some part of the Palace is open for the Tourists.

 Mysore Palace is also famous for its Dasara festival, which starts from Navaratri and concludes on Vijayadashami.
 This festival is known for ritually worshiping and displaying the state’s Sword, Weapons, Elephants, Horses along with Hindu Durga in her warrior form (predominantly) as well as the Vishnu avatar Rama.

 After Visiting the Mysore Palace, our Next Destination was 2nd Best Zoo of India – The Mysuru Zoo.

 The Mysuru Zoo – Also known as Sri Chamarajendra Zoological Gardens, is spread in a total area of 157 acres and has been a habitat for 150+ Species.

 After a long walk in the zoo, the day was on its climax part, so we decided to stay in one of the Hotels and Resume our Expedition the next Day.

 Mysore has many Accommodation Option, you can always book from reliable sources

 Day – 2

 The sun was bright and so were we to explore Mysuru – after some good drives and stroll in the City, we reached the Cleanest Railway station of India – Mysore Station, near to it we had a delicious breakfast at A2B.